 On the salvage station, Brian tried to ease Salagon into talking about the illicit side of the business, hoping he might need a courier, or might have some other sort of money-making opportunity out of it.
 Despite their earlier talk on hidden cargo spaces the salvager was either not that high up on the company pay list or had nothing illicit to offer.
 Salagon did offer something else, saying they could always use more engineers in their work.
 This caught Brian by surprise, as it was not at all where he had been going.
 But he considered the offer, realizing that, so long as the ship didn't need him, he 'could' spend a few days over the next month earning a spare check.
 Still, he wanted more rewards so he got specific, saying he meant courier work.
 For things needing to avoid regular customs checks.

-Salagon smiled as he told to Brian that, with ships all over space running recovery and salvage jobs, they pretty much had a built-in courier service for that kind of work.
-Disappointed, Brian accepted that saying he could certainly find some time to help them with engineering work.
+Salagon smiled as he told Brian that, with ships all over space running recovery and salvage jobs, they pretty much had a built-in courier service for that kind of work.
+Disappointed, Brian accepted and said he could certainly find some time to help them with engineering work.
 Salagon said he could certainly offer Cr 500 a day to someone with Brian's background.
 Brian said he'd look for time to help them, but would need to talk to his captain.
 Salagon offered a gift in the spirit of their coming cooperation.
 He pointed to the line of 'droids and told Brian he could have one of the dead units for free!
 Brian asked if he could test the units before deciding and Salagon said, 'go for it.'
 So Brian checked the line of 'droids for likely suspects before grabbing a service power conduit and a set of test gear.
 He then tested units until deciding on a somewhat blasted mechanic 'droid that looked like it was classed for port support work.